Posted on Leave a comment

 “If our people lived in peace, many issues you’ve raised would resolve themselves.
 Yet, there can be no peace without unity, no unity without love, no love without forgiveness, no forgiveness without truth, or openness to one another.
 Openness requires negotiation, hence the government’s call for a national dialogue, allowing people to speak and seek peace.”

 “Mony-luaak, our people cannot live in peace without law enforcement.
 The disarmament you referred to was not conducted properly.
 Some communities were left armed, implying favoritism, and the government you defend fails to protect the disarmed, vulnerable communities.
-Is it right for a national government to support one side and neglect another?”
+Is it right for a national government to support one side and neglect the other?”

 “I concur with you on many points, but the government cannot act alone.
 Our people must collaborate with the government to address insecurity in our villages and towns.
-Subsequently, the government can provide services like building roads, schools, and healthcare centers.
+Subsequently, the government can provide services like building roads (highways), schools, and healthcare centers.
 These developmental efforts follow peace, which is unattainable if our people continue to kill each other and rebel over governmental positions.”

 “Are you suggesting that civilians alone can achieve peace?
 That people shouldn’t resist when they suffer and the government remains indifferent or ineffective?
 Are you implying that civilians can independently construct roads?”